charliebruce/calcuclock-hw/README.md

 # calcuclock-hw
 PCB and schematic for the calcuclock project.
 The firmware for this hardware can be found at https://github.com/charliebruce/calcuclock-sw

+This PCB can be purchased through OSHPark: https://oshpark.com/shared_projects/vCfoimMo

 ![alt text](https://raw.githubusercontent.com/charliebruce/calcuclock-hw/master/board-render.png "PCB Render")

 # License